SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_throughput_v6/readme.md

 ### UDP Rx Throughput

 To measure UDP Rx throughput, configure the SiWx91x as a UDP server and start a UDP client on the remote PC.
-The Iperf command to start the UDP client is:
+The iPerf command to start the UDP client is:

 > `C:\> iperf.exe -c <Module_IP> -V -u  -p <Module_Port> -i 1 -b <Bandwidth> -t <time interval in seconds> -l <UDP buffer length>`
 >